kdrosado/TipCalculate/README.md

 Submitted by: Kerry D. Rosado

-Time spent: **X** hours spent in total
+Time spent: **3** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [ x ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ ] Settings page to change the default tip percentage.
+* [ x ] Settings page to change the default tip percentage.

 The following **optional** features are implemented:
 * [ ] UI animations